Talk to Someone or Make an Appointment

 The Hematological (blood-related) Cancer Program at the Swedish Cancer Institute has earned a reputation for unsurpassed quality of care.
 Our comprehensive approach to diagnosis and treatment benefits patients facing leukemia.
 A multidisciplinary team of specialists meets regularly to share insights, consider alternative approaches and collaborate on the best possible care strategy for every patient.

 Diagnostic tests for leukemia include a thorough physical exam as well as blood tests and sometimes a bone marrow biopsy.
+The goal in diagnostic testing is to determine the subtype of leukemia that may best be treated by a specific therapy.

 - Complete Blood Count (CBC) – provides information regarding the kinds and numbers of cells in the blood including red blood cells, white blood cells and platelets.